Best XML Integration Tools to Buy in January 2026

 How to convert XML to JSON format in a request?

-method.
-Finally, we make a request with the converted JSON data using the requests
+Make a request with the JSON data

 What is the proper structure for sending XML via JSON?